ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input.rst

 Also note that the value of ``E0`` provided here will be used directly, i.e., no atom or bond corrections will be applied.

+If you want Cantherm to correct for zero point energy, you can either just place the raw units in Hartree (as if it were read directly from quantum):

+    E0 = 547.6789753223456

+Or you can add a third argument to the Quantity specified whether zero-point energy is included or not:

+    E0 = (95.1, 'kJ/mol', 'E0') # when ZPE is not included
+    E0 = (95.1, 'kJ/mol', 'E0-ZPE') # when ZPE is already included

 When specifying the ``modes`` parameter, define a list with the following types of degrees of freedom.
 To understand how to define these degrees of freedom, please click on the links below: